-The third dimension of the evaluation addresses the practical viability of the AXIS framework, specifically for Stage III, by quantifying its operational overhead.
+The third dimension of the evaluation addresses the practical viability of the AXIS framework, specifically for the Stage III explanation pipeline, by quantifying its operational overhead.
 System-level metrics were logged during the generation of every explanation to compare the resource consumption of the N-RAG and ME-RAG pipeline.
-The analysis focused on four key metrics: explanation generation latency in seconds, total API token counts (input and output), and the estimated monetary cost averaged across all explanations.
+The analysis focused on four key metrics: (i) explanation generation latency in seconds, (ii) input tokens, (iii) output tokens, and (iv) the estimated monetary cost averaged across all explanations.
 It should be noted that the latency figures represent observed performance and are subject to variability from external factors such as API server load.
-Similarly, the monetary cost is based on the public pricing for the gpt-40-mini model6, which was selected as a cost-effective choice appropriate for the scope of this project; more advanced models could potentially yield different results at a higher operational cost.
+Similarly, the monetary cost is based on the public pricing for the gpt-40-mini model, which was selected as a cost-effective choice appropriate for the scope of this project; more advanced models could potentially yield different results at a higher operational cost.
 The complete operational metrics for each evaluated attack are available for review in Appendix B Table 7.